chadtripod/documentation/Armory-Spinnaker-Quickstart-3.md

 - Fargate
 - Lambda

 This exercise will setup a EC2 and EKS pipeline.
-From there you'll have Spinnaker configured to deploy YOUR VM and container based workloads.
+From there you'll have Spinnaker configured to deploy YOUR VM and Container based workloads.

 ### EC2 Pipeline and deployment